Ingles, Gobert help Jazz edge Warriors 108-103

+Utah held Golden State to 40 percent shooting from the field and 32 percent from the perimeter.
+The biggest stops came in the final two minutes when the Warriors missed three out of four shot attempts - including a pair of 3-pointers that could have forced overtime.

+"We defended for a full game," Jazz guard Donovan Mitchell said.
+"We were locked into the game plan.
+When you play defense like that, and we shoot the way we did, the outcome is going to be the way it was."

-Jae Crowder score 18 points and Donovan Mitchell added 15 points on 5-of-26 shooting for the Jazz, who won their fourth straight at home.
+Jae Crowder added 18 points and 11 rebounds while Donovan Mitchell had 15 points on 5-of-26 shooting as Utah won its fourth straight home game.

-Stephen Curry scored 32 points and Kevin Durant added 30 to lead Golden State in just its second loss in eight games.
+Stephen Curry scored 32 points and Kevin Durant added 30 in just the Warriors' second loss in eight games.

+"We let them off the hook a little bit," Warriors coach Steve Kerr said.
+"They weren't playing that well but we made a lot of mistakes.
+We couldn't find the necessary energy and execution you need to win in this building."

 After taking a three-point lead at halftime, the Jazz stayed in front through much of the third quarter as Ingles, Korver and Crowder combined for seven 3-pointers over the last half of the quarter.